A brother lost too soon

 The impact of Glenn’s death

 Glenn’s death transformed our family’s life.
-Our Mum went from being a stay at home mum to running a charity from our home – and being awarded an Order of Australia award for her work to establish SIDS and Kids and fund research and public health campaigns to reduce sudden death in infancy.
+Our Mum went from being a stay-at-home mum to running a charity from our home – to many years later being awarded an Order of Australia for her work establishing SIDS and Kids, galvanising the international SIDS research community, raising awareness and fundraising for the Safe Sleep public health campaign to reduce sudden death in infancy.

-It is quite humbling to think Red Nose has grown from its genuine grass root beginnings – literally operating from our living room – then expanding to SIDS and Kids and now Red Nose, Australia’s leading charity for preventing sudden death in infancy, which continues to serve the community in unique and heartfelt ways.
+It is quite humbling to think Red Nose has grown from its genuine grass root beginnings, with our home phone being the first bereavement support line, literally operating from our living room.
+Then expanding to SIDS and Kids and now Red Nose, Australia’s leading charity for preventing sudden death in infancy, which continues to serve the community in unique and heartfelt ways.

 My work at Red Nose

-My current role at Red Nose is Executive Assistant to the CEO, Keren Ludski, but I’ve had many jobs at Red Nose over its proud history.
-When my siblings Karl, Anita and Mike and I were little, we would help in the office during school holidays and at home with mail outs, folding letters and sticking address labels on envelopes.
+Over the last eight years I have worked at Red Nose as the Executive Assistant and more recently as the Prevention and Research Manager, a job that I love.
+But I’ve had many jobs at Red Nose over its proud history.
+When my siblings Karl, Anita, Mike and I were younger, we would volunteer in the office during school holidays.
+We have many fond memories of sitting around our dining table at home in a production line, folding letters and sticking address labels on envelopes for the various supporter mail outs.
+Many great conversations and laughter would ensue.

 We volunteered at fundraising events such as the Paper Aeroplane Championship and Red Nose Day.
 In the 1990s, I assisted on the reception desk during the busy Red Nose Day months, answering the phones and helping where needed.

-I feel privileged to be involved with the organisation that grew from the tragic event of my brother’s death and continues my parents’ vision of finding answers to why babies die suddenly and unexpectedly, counselling bereaved families through their worst days, and educating families on safe sleeping and safe pregnancy.
+I feel privileged to now be working at the organisation that began from the tragic death of my brother Glenn and continues our parents’ vision of finding answers to why babies die suddenly and unexpectedly, providing free bereavement support and educating new and expecting parents on safer pregnancy and safe sleep.

 Red Nose Grief and Loss Helpline is available 24/7.
 Call us on 1300 308 307 or visit our website for more resources.